sambler/myblendercontrib/io_scene_ms3d/__README__.txt

     - does not import bones
     - does not import joints
     - does not import keyframes
-    - does not import comments (will never be supported - blender doesn't have similar stuff)

   exporter issues:
     - does only export the first existing material, if more than one material is used per mesh